 Dogs play a critical role in the sporting community.
 One important role, blood tracking, is the practice of using dogs to assist in the recovery of harvested game.
 Contrary to the name, blood tracking dogs are employed when there is very little blood to track and instead find harvested game following its scent.
-The use of blood tracking dogs greatly increases the chances that a hunter will recover harvested game that may otherwise have been lost.
+The use of blood tracking dogs greatly increases the chances that a hunter will recover harvested game.

 Beyond their reputation for being man’s best friend, dogs play many critical roles in the hunting world.
 One important role, blood tracking, is the practice of using dogs to assist in the recovery of wounded game.
 Contrary to the name, blood tracking dogs are employed when there is very little blood to track, and instead find wounded game following other scents.
 The use of blood tracking dogs greatly increases the chances that a hunter will recover wounded game that otherwise may be lost.

 The use of blood tracking dogs has always been legal in the majority of the Southern states, whereas many Northern states outlawed the use of blood tracking dogs in the late 1800s.
 Over the past 25 years, however, this ban has been lifted in 15 Northern states.

 - Blood Tracking is allowed in 41 states.

 - Blood Tracking is allowed under certain circumstances in one state.

 - This practice is not allowed or has unclear regulations in 8 states.

 - A study conducted in South Carolina found that of the 493 deer that were harvested, almost 20 percent were located thanks to the use of Blood Tracking dogs.